 Sponsored by KnowBe4

-KnowBe4 is the world’s largest security awareness training and simulated phishing platform that helps you manage the ongoing problem of social engineering.
-We are a leader in the Gartner Magic Quadrant and the fastest-growing vendor in this space.
-We are proud of the fact that more than 50 percent of our team are women.
+KnowBe4 is the world’s first and largest New-school security awareness training and simulated phishing platform that helps you manage the ongoing problem of social engineering.

 The KnowBe4 platform is user-friendly and intuitive.
 It was built to scale for busy IT pros that have 16 other fires to put out.
 Our goal was to design the most powerful, yet easy-to-use platform available.

 Customers of all sizes can get the KnowBe4 platform deployed into production twice as fast as our competitors.
 Our Customer Success team gets you going in no time, without the need for consulting hours.